segdeha/pdxcodeguild/1. Python/6/object-oriented-programming.md

 ------

+## Instance -vs- Static Methods

 Did you notice we pass in `self` to the methods of the class?
 In this context, `self` represents the current instance of the class.

 Most of the time, we will be writing what are called “instance” methods.
 These take `self` as an argument and have access to instance properties (which makes sense because `self` refers to the instance!)

-There are other types of methods you can declare in your classes including static and class methods.
-(Class methods are used for inheritance and are a bit beyond the scope of what we need to know, so I’ll table that discussion for now.)
+Another type of methods you can declare in your classes is static methods.

-A static method is always going to do the same thing for every instance (which is why it doesn’t need access to instance-specific properties).
-Static methods are declared using what’s called a decorator (in this case `@staticmethod`).
+A static method always does the same thing for every instance (which is why it doesn’t need access to instance-specific properties).
+Static methods are declared using what’s called a “decorator” (in this case `@staticmethod`).

 Example: